mynodebtc/mynode_docs/docs/advanced/custom-app-versions.md

   </figure>
 </center>

 The device will install the specified application version and reboot.
-After it reboots, the application verion you specified will be the one that is running!
+After it reboots, the application version you specified will be the one that is running!
 You can verify on the application page once the reboot is complete.

 <center>
   <figure>